Akash-Dutta07/AMZN-Stock_Backtesting-Showcase/README.md

 ## Backtesting Concept

-While the full strategy implementation isn't detailed, the notebook touches upon the core idea of backtesting: applying a trading strategy to historical data to evaluate its hypothetical performance.
+the notebook touches upon the core idea of backtesting: applying a trading strategy to historical data to evaluate its hypothetical performance.
 The presence of `portfolio['total']` and `signals.positions` in the plotting section indicates an underlying simulation of trades based on certain criteria, leading to a visualization of how a portfolio might have performed over the historical period.
 This forms the basis for evaluating strategies before real-world deployment.

 ## How to Run the Notebook